telerik/winforms-docs/scheduler/views/day-view.md

 {{endregion}}

 ## Start and End Times

-You can control which hours are visible in the view by using __RulerStartScale__ and __RulerEndScale__ properties,
-          where the start time cannot be bigger than the end time.
+You can control which hours are visible in the view by using __RulerStartScale__ and __RulerEndScale__ properties, where the start time cannot be bigger than the end time.
 The minimum and maximum values should are between 0 and 24.
 Setting the start and end times is needed when you do not want to show all hours in a day.
-Additionally, you can use the
-          __RulerStartScaleMinutes__ and __RulerEndScaleMinutes__ properties to go into more detail and specify the minutes part of the starting and ending times.
+Additionally, you can use the __RulerStartScaleMinutes__ and __RulerEndScaleMinutes__ properties to go into more detail and specify the minutes part of the starting and ending times.
 Note that the minutes are automatically rounded down to the previous ruler tick.
 You can use the __RulerScale__ property to set the frequency of the ruler ticks.
 The following example shows how you can show the time between 9:30 and 14:45:
-        #_[C#]_

 {{source=..\SamplesCS\Scheduler\Views\DayView.cs region=rulerStartScale}}
 {{source=..\SamplesVB\Scheduler\Views\DayView.vb region=rulerStartScale}}